 Slow adoption by research buyers

-Over the past half century, we have witnessed slow adoption of new technologies in the market research industry, especially in qualitative research.
+Over the past half century, we have witnessed slow adoption of new technologies in the online market research industry, especially in qualitative research.
 When we think about qualitative market research, most people still immediately associate it with in-person research done in facilities.
 This has many negative connotations: tiring, expensive, travel.
 Nonetheless, the industry still remains stagnant.
 Why?

 Here’s our theory.